fits4all/laird-capacitor-plugin/README.md

 # Laird Capacitor Plugin

-A work in progress capacitor plugin that communicates with bluetooth laird devices.
+A Capacitor plugin that communicates with bluetooth low energy laird devices.
+Supports older devices with the BluetoothAdapter and newer devices uses the BluetoothLeScanner.

 ## Install